 What is Arduino?

-Well in a nutshell, Arduino is an open-source, programmable microcontroller and software based on the ATMega chip.
-Although the Arduino is designed as a prototyping platform, it can be used in various electronics projects whether temporary or embedded.
+Arduino is an company which creates open-source, programmable microcontroller and software.
+Although the Arduino was originally designed as a prototyping platform, it can be used in various electronics projects whether temporary or embedded.

 Pretty much anything you want!
 It has been used in so many different ways as the options are virtually unlimited.
 Past projects have included robots, art installations, in-car computers, MIDI controllers, cocktail makers, human-computer interfaces, Facebook 'like' counters, advertising displays, clocks, music instrument, custom mouse and keyboard, home automation...
 The list goes on and on!